 It may cause drowsiness, dizziness or sleepiness in some people and affect alertness.

-avoiding alcohol while you are being treated for depression.
+You should avoid alcohol while you are being treated with fluvoxamine.

-Large amounts of caffeine may result in side effects such as tremor (shaking), palpitations (fast or irregular heart beat),
+Large amounts of caffeine may result in side effects such as tremor, fast or irregular

 Older people may become confused when taking this medicine.
-Families and carers should be aware of this.
-Special care may
+Special care may be needed.

 Tell your doctor if you notice any of the following:

-muscle or general body weakness, pins and needles, shaking
+muscle or general body weakness, pins and needles or shaking

 muscle or joint pain